 - Quiz stickers: Instagram offers a trivia-style multiple-choice question sticker, and you can track the results.

 - Countdown stickers: For events and promotions, use these stickers to count down to something special or an announcement.

 You should always work with a community manager on these posts so that any harassment is blocked and deleted while you're going live.

 3. Always Work in Advance

 Instagram requires some planning and preparation.
-There are so many new users and lots of content to filter through, so audiences have their pick of what to follow.
-They won't follow brands that don't have consistent, new, and visually stunning posts.
+There are so many new users and lots of content to filter through, so audiences can pick what to follow.
+They won't follow brands that don't have consistent, fresh, and visually stunning posts.

 Here are some of the best tools for editorial planning, scheduling, and engagement:

 - Sprout Social

 We suggest trying any services with a free trial first to see what you like and what offers the most benefits when it comes to tools.